 - If you sell your home, how much equity do you have?
 Will this be enough?

 - Do you have to give notice on your rental property?
 How will that work with your move-in date?

 - What about your furniture – will there be storage costs?

-These are practical considerations to look at when building or working on a new home.
+These are practical considerations to look at when doing a self-buidl or custom build.
 Developments can be delayed, sales can go wrong, and it may cost more than you think.
 Do you want to/can you move into a partially completed home, whilst continuing to build?

-Additional costs for storage, renting property, ending contracts early, or bridging loans if you cannot sell your property in time, should all be factored in.
+Additional costs for storage, renting property, ending contracts early, or bridging loans if you cannot sell your property in time, should all be factored in, impacting your finance situation.

 Type of purchase

 There are finance options for custom build homes, but normally you will be expected to have higher reserves of cash available.
 This section will look at the options available to you based on the type of purchase, and the cash deposits required for each.

 Self-build properties are those where an individual buys a plot, upon which they arrange for a bespoke home to be built.
 They can be involved as much or as little as they want in the actual build, but have overall design approval.
 Mortgages for such properties are usually contingent on staging points for release of funds, therefore you may need a large cash flow to manage bills before any mortgages funds are released to you.

 Sometimes, however, you can find a mortgage lender who will pay in-advance rather than in arrears, which helps with cash flow.
 This is the riskiest in terms of cash flow and over-spend potentials, but gives the most potential for bespoking the whole building to your needs.
 This option is NOT available for mortgages for flats.